 Know what to expect, especially if you need to be somewhere afterwards – such as back at work!

 Keep this list handy.
-Get all the information you need when scheduling your interview – and be prepared!
+Get all the information you need when scheduling an interview – and be prepared!